 * Certain authorized export transactions.

-From the spring of 2022, you can now do your health declaration for entry to Cuba online.
+You can now make your health declaration for entry to Cuba online.

 This only takes a few minutes and is ready instantly, but at some airports, you will have to show the approval at check-in in the form of a QR code sent to your email immediately after submission.